 HL contains the address of the matrix.
+A and other flags corrupt.
+All other registers preserved.

 The matrix may be in RAM or in ROM.
 The Text VDU assumes that the appropriate ROMs are enabled or disabled when it calls this routine to get the matrix for a character.
 (The lower ROM is on, the upper ROM is normally off).